pattonsgirl/CEG3120/CourseNotes/AWS-VPC-EC2.md

 This is a fairly dry, info only page.
 Companion drawings are in the OneNote Notebook linked on Pilot.

+There are [limits to number of resources you can have, typically per Region](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html).
+If you cannot create a resource, you should see if it is because you have reserved the maximum number.

 ## Types of Cloud Computing

 - [RedHat - Types of cloud computing](https://www.redhat.com/en/topics/cloud-computing/public-cloud-vs-private-cloud-and-hybrid-cloud)